 Modified the following description, line 10-line23, page 22.

 If the coordinator has a unicast frame to send, the destination address of the HWSL wakeup frame shall be set to the address of the corresponding endpoint device.
 On receipt of the unicast HWSL wakeup frame by the endpoint device through channel sampling, the endpoint device shall first check the destination address.
 If the destination address matches that of the endpoint device, the endpoint device shall request that the higher layer stop periodic channel sampling.
-The endpoint device shall send an HWSL data request frame to the coordinator and wait for a period of macDataWaitDuration for incoming unicast data frame.
+The endpoint device shall send an data request frame to the coordinator and wait for a period of macDataWaitDuration for incoming unicast data frame.

-If the coordinator received an HWSL data request frame from the corresponding endpoint device after sending an unicast HWSL wakeup frame, the coordinator shall stop sending the HWSL wakeup sequence and send the corresponding unicast data frame to the endpoint immediately.
+If the coordinator received an data request frame from the corresponding endpoint device after sending an unicast HWSL wakeup frame, the coordinator shall stop sending the HWSL wakeup sequence and send the corresponding unicast data frame to the endpoint immediately.
 Following that, the coordinator shall wait for a period of macAckWaitDuration for the acknowledgment from the endpoint device.

 On receipt of the incoming unicast data frame, the endpoint device shall send a corresponding acknowledgment to the coordinator.
+If the endpoint device still received unicast HWSL wakeup frame from coordinator with the matched address, when it has send the data request frame, the endpoint device shall retransmit the data request frame up to a maximum of macMaxFrameRetries times.

 Modified the following description, line 27-line37, page 23.

 An endpoint device receiving the broadcast HWSL wakeup frame through channel sampling shall request that the higher layer stop the periodic channel sampling.
-The endpoint device shall then send an HWSL data request frame to the coordinator and return to sleep for the remaining portion of time indicated by the broadcast HWSL wakeup frame.
+The endpoint device shall then send an data request frame to the coordinator and return to sleep for the remaining portion of time indicated by the broadcast HWSL wakeup frame.
 The endpoint device shall then turn on its receiver and wait for the corresponding broadcast data frame.

-If the coordinator received an HWSL data request frame from the corresponding endpoint device after sending a broadcast HWSL wakeup frame, the coordinator shall keep sending the HWSL wakeup sequence until it has received HWSL data request frames from all the endpoint devices or until macHWSLMaxPeriod has expired.
+If the coordinator received an data request frame from the corresponding endpoint device after sending a broadcast HWSL wakeup frame, the coordinator shall keep sending the HWSL wakeup sequence until it has received data request frames from all the endpoint devices or until macHWSLMaxPeriod has expired.
 The coordinator shall send the corresponding broadcast data frame in the designed time.

 5.2 MAC frame formats